kaleem2408/Burger/README.md

 # Burger Website Demo
 Status:  (in progress)

-This repository contains the source code for a burger website created using HTML, CSS This website is designed to showcase various types of burgers along with their ingredients and allow users to place orders online.
+This repository contains the source code for a burger website created using HTML, and CSS This website is designed to showcase various types of burgers along with their ingredients and allow users to place orders online.

 ## Features